Small Business HQ

 9. Data-powered CRM tools can help you forecast more accurate sales figures.

-3. Custom-built or off-the-shelf: which CRM should I pick?
+Q3.
+Custom-built or off-the-shelf: which CRM should I pick?

 There is no universal answer to this.
 Both CRM implementation approaches have their own benefits and challenges.
+Once again, the right CRM solution depends on your specific business needs and the challenges of CRM you’re facing.

 Off-the-shelf CRM tools are popular with small to mid-sized businesses that don’t have a dedicated information technology department.